areibman/Quick-e-cast/README.md

 8. Avg Hourly Temperature during this hour at this store
 9. Sales Revenue during this hour (target)

-The dataset is rather large, please DM me if you would like access.

 ### How to run
 Use the `jupyter notebook` to run the notebook.